olliephillips/tinyMQTT/README.md

 ```

 ## Reconnection
 If you want to reconnect in event of broker disconnection or wifi outage add ```mqtt.connect();``` to the disconnected event listener.
-Reconnection will be attempted indefinitely at 2 second intervals.
+Reconnection will be attempted indefinitely, by default at 2 second intervals (though this can be configured).
 Once reconnected publishing should restart, and subscriptions will be honoured.

 ```
 mqtt.on("disconnected", function(){